The Aquarian Mantras

 This mantra is a code that directly links us to the creative Infinity of God.
-This is the first mantra Yogi Bhajan taught when he came to America, which implies its importance.
 It initiates the kundalini and brings forth a state of bliss when chanted correctly.

 There is a particular rhythm with the breath and the sound.
 Hold neck lock while chanting.
 It is also known as the “Adi Shakti Mantra” and the “Ashtang Mantra for the Aquarian Age.”
 It is chanted without musical accompaniment.